-The grant for international research is up to $1,800 and for domestic research is up to $600.
-Priority will be given to East Asian studies majors and graduate students, especially first-time applicants.
-Recipients for research/training grants will be required to present their findings at a student symposium in the spring.
+A grant for international research can provide up to $2,000 and for domestic research can provide up to $700.
+Priority will be given to first-time applicants.
+Recipients for research grants will be required to present their findings at a student symposium in the spring.

 Submissions must include:

-- For research trip: a 3-5-page research proposal that describes the research question, an overview of existing scholarship, research methodology, travel location(s), local hosting institution, a detailed budget, proposed schedule, and research output (e.g., seminar paper).
+- For a research trip: a 3-5-page research proposal that describes the research question, an overview of existing scholarship, research methodology, travel location(s), local hosting institution, a detailed budget, proposed schedule, and research output (e.g., seminar paper).
 If HIRB approval is required for your research, explain the status of your application.

 - A formal letter of recommendation from a faculty member.
-For research grants the letter should be from the faculty member who will be mentoring the research project.
-The letter should be sent directly to EASP.
-(Not needed for postdoctoral fellows.)
+For research grants, the letter should be from the faculty member who will be mentoring the research project.
+Letters should be sent directly to the EASP director.

-- Please submit all materials to firstname.lastname@example.org by 3 p.m.
-EST. Email subject: EASP Research/Training Grant.
+Please submit all materials to Joel Andreas, Director, East Asian Studies Program at email@example.com .
+Email subject: EASP Research/Training Grant.